Cryo-electron microscopy: Recent advancements

-Advances in electron detector technology, particularly Direct Electron Detectors, as well as more powerful software imaging algorithms have allowed for the determination of macromolecular structures at near-atomic resolution.
+Direct electron detectors, and more powerful imaging algorithms allow macromolecular structures to be determined at near-atomic resolution.
 Imaged macromolecules include viruses, ribosomes, mitochondria, ion channels, and enzyme complexes.
-Starting in 2018, cryo-EM could be applied to structures as small as hemoglobin (64 kDa) and with resolutions up to 1.8 Å. In 2019, cryo-EM structures represented 2.5% of structures deposited in the Protein Data Bank, and this number continues to grow.
-An application of cryo-EM is cryo-electron tomography (cryo-ET), where a 3D reconstruction of the sample is created from tilted 2D images.
+Starting in 2018, cryo-EM could be applied to structures as small as hemoglobin (64 kDa) with resolutions up to 1.8 Å. In 2019, cryo-EM structures grew to 2.5% of structures deposited in the Protein Data Bank.
+Cryo-EM can be used for cryo-electron tomography (cryo-ET), creating 3D reconstructions of samples from tilted 2D images.

-The 2010s were marked with drastic advancements of electron cameras.
-Notably, the improvements made to direct electron detectors have led to a "resolution revolution" pushing the resolution barrier beneath the crucial ~2-3 Å limit to resolve amino acid position and orientation.
+The 2010s saw drastic advancements of electron cameras, including to direct electron detectors, causing a "resolution revolution" pushing the resolution barrier beneath the crucial ~2-3 Å limit to resolve amino acid position and orientation.

-Henderson (MRC Laboratory of Molecular Biology, Cambridge, UK) formed a consortium with engineers at the Rutherford Appleton Laboratory and scientists at the Max Planck Society to fund and develop a first prototype.
+Richard Henderson (MRC Laboratory of Molecular Biology, Cambridge, UK) formed a consortium with engineers at the Rutherford Appleton Laboratory and scientists at the Max Planck Society to fund and develop a first prototype.
 The consortium then joined forces with the electron microscope manufacturer FEI to roll out and market the new design.
-At about the same time, Gatan Inc. of Pleasanton, California came out with a similar detector designed by Peter Denes (Lawrence Berkeley National Laboratory) and David Agard (University of California, San Francisco).
+At about the same time, Gatan Inc. of Pleasanton, California, came out with a similar detector designed by Peter Denes (Lawrence Berkeley National Laboratory) and David Agard (University of California, San Francisco).
 A third type of camera was developed by Nguyen-Huu Xuong at the Direct Electron company (San Diego, California).

-More recently, advancements in the use of protein-based imaging scaffolds are helping to solve the problems of sample orientation bias and size limit.
-Though the minimum size for Cryo-EM remains undetermined, proteins smaller than ~50 kDa generally have too low a signal-to-noise ratio (SNR) to be able to resolve protein particles in the image, making 3D reconstruction difficult or impossible.
+Recent advancements in protein-based imaging scaffolds assist with sample orientation bias and size limit.
+Though the minimum size for cryo-EM remains undetermined, proteins smaller than ~50 kDa generally have too low a signal-to-noise ratio (SNR) to resolve protein particles, making 3D reconstruction difficult or impossible.
 Multiple techniques have been reported to improve SNR when determining the structures of small proteins.
-Based on high-affinity DARPins, nanobodies, antibody fragments, these methods rigidly bind the target protein and thereby increase the effective particle size and introduce symmetry to improve SNR for Cryo-EM map reconstruction.
+Based on high-affinity DARPins, nanobodies, antibody fragments, these methods rigidly bind the target protein and thereby increase the effective particle size and introduce symmetry to improve SNR for cryo-EM map reconstruction.
+An advantage of cryo-EM over crystallization is that it requires much less sample material.
+This makes it easier to determine structures of proteins that cannot be isolated with high yield.